OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Step 18 is an optional step!

-If you would like to attach your USB passthrough board to the RP2040 Advanced Breakout Board you can do so by using 2x 10mm (1cm) M3 standoffs and 4x 4mm M2 butontop bolts.
+If you would like to attach your USB passthrough board to the RP2040 Advanced Breakout Board you can do so by using 2x 10mm (1cm) M3 standoffs and 4x 4mm M2 button-top bolts.

 ![Step_18a](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/Assets/Step_18a.JPG)
 ![Step_18b](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/Assets/Step_18b.JPG)